-All of Council's Financial Reserves are operated in accordance with the Local Government (Financial Management) Regulations 1996, which amongst other things requires Council to identify the reserve with clear purpose, report on the financial activities of each reserve through Annual Financial Report and also publicly advertise any intention to change or modified the purpose of any reserve.
+All of the Shire's Financial Reserves are to be operated in accordance with the Local Government (Financial Management) Regulations 1996, which amongst other things requires the Shire to identify the reserve with clear purpose, report on the financial activities of each reserve through Annual Financial Report and also publicly advertise any intention to change or modified the purpose of any reserve.
 Council makes regular transfers of funds as part of its budget process.